leynos/lag-complexity/docs/lag-complexity-function-design.md

   designed for systems that leverage external, state-of-the-art embedding models via an API.
 - It uses the `reqwest` library with its blocking client, expecting a JSON response containing an `embedding` array of `f32` values.
-An optional API key is sent as a bearer token.
+The constructor accepts an optional API key which, when provided, is sent as a bearer token.
   This minimal implementation avoids retries or backoff to keep the heuristic baseline lightweight; it can be wrapped externally if more resilient behaviour is required.
+Production deployments SHOULD source API keys from secure configuration.
 - `LocalModelEmbedding`: This provider serves as a facade for running embedding models locally, which is crucial for air-gapped environments, low-latency requirements, or cost control.